Circuit-Overtime/reddit_post_automation/README.md

 - **Unified API** — https://gen.pollinations.ai for all AI generation needs
 - **Community-Built** — 500+ projects already using the APIs

+## Fetch Domains

+The following domains are requested for this app:

+- `api.github.com` - Required to fetch pull requests and repository data from the Pollinations GitHub organization to generate community update posts
+- `gen.pollinations.ai` - Required to generate AI images using Pollinations' image generation API for visual Reddit posts

 ## Learn more

 - [pollinations.ai](https://pollinations.ai)